stephanGarland/minikube-crash-course/README.md

 ### <a name = "setup">Minikube setup</a>

 You can use --memory and --disk-size as desired; defaults are 4 GB and 20 GB, respectively.
-We're going to be exploring helm later, so we'll use --kubernetes-version=1.15.4 as later versions are currently incompatible with helm v2.

     # if docker
     $ minikube start --driver hyperkit --kubernetes-version=1.15.4 --addons ingress
     # elif virtualbox